-It’s that time of the week again and we’ve another fantastic blog from Sinead Sharkey of Generation Women, this week she shares with us how to stand out in your career.
+It’s that time of the week again and we’ve another fantastic blog from Sinead Sharkey of Generation Women, this week she shares with us how to position yourself for a promotion.

 A common phrase from I hear from the people I coach is ‘I should be further than this by now’.
 I remember starting my first graduate job in a large company.
 In my naivety, I think I thought I’d be CEO by the time I was 30.